Learn about our projects and pilot projects.

 Imhof: Development of the FLO Video-Coding Tool to Evaluate Responsive Caregiver-Child Interactions

-Given the paucity of observational coding measures appropriate for use with people with Opioid Use Disorders (OUD), this project aims to develop a novel video-coding system to quantify responsive parenting behaviors in the context of OUD-specific parenting interventions.
-Aim 1 is to develop a viable video-coding system with the potential to efficiently and accurately evaluate responsive parenting behaviors within OUD populations.
-Aim 2 is to evaluate the psychometric properties of the FLO Coding Tool to establish the measure’s reliability and validity.
-And Aim 3 is to evaluate the FLO Coding Tool’s sensitivity to change.
-This proposed research will allow us to complete development of the FLO Coding Tool and evaluate its psychometric validity and sensitivity to change in the context of a) a high adversity sample from a prior clinical trial of the Filming Interactions to Nurture Development (FIND) intervention and b) a sample of mothers with OUD from Project 3.
+Given the paucity of observational coding measures appropriate for use with people with Opioid Use Disorders (OUD), this project aimed to develop a novel video-coding system to quantify responsive parenting behaviors in the context of OUD-specific parenting interventions.
+Aim 1 was to develop a viable video-coding system with the potential to efficiently and accurately evaluate responsive parenting behaviors within OUD populations.
+Aim 2 was to evaluate the psychometric properties of the FLO Coding Tool to establish the measure’s reliability and validity.
+And Aim 3 was to evaluate the FLO Coding Tool’s sensitivity to change.
+This research allowed us to complete development of the FLO Coding Tool and evaluate its psychometric validity and sensitivity to change in the context of a) a high adversity sample from a prior clinical trial of the Filming Interactions to Nurture Development (FIND) intervention and b) a sample of mothers with OUD from Project 3.

 Pilot Project 10